Matsiaze/terraform-aws-training/README.md

      - Create a key pair in EC2 service and update the ec2.tf file

-## Run terraform from your workspace
+## 00-Run terraform from your workspace
   > **Run terraform commands**:

      - [ terraform init ] To initialize the working directory that contains the script